OutSystems/cloud-connector/README.md

 * Without additional configuration it starts with the Docker daemon on system boot.
 * For advanced use cases, you can use Kubernetes for orchestration.

-> :information_source: After install, ensure you configure the firewall for the private network(s) correctly.
+After install, ensure you configure the firewall for the private network(s) correctly.
 Find guidance in the [Firewall setup](#firewall-setup) section.

 ### <a name="binary"></a> Binary